bitwarden/passwordless-docs/src/guide/concepts.md

 - A **registration token**, created by the private API from requests to the `/register/token` endpoint ([learn more](api.md#register-token)).
 Your frontend will register this token with the end-user's device for use in sign-in operations.
 - A **verification token**, created by the public API from calls to the `.signin()` method ([learn more](frontend/javascript.md#signinwith)).
 Your backend will verify this token to complete a sign-in operation
+  - A **verification token** may also be generated manually, outside of the regular authentication flow.
+Such tokens are called **trusted verification tokens** and can be used to facilitate account recovery through magic links, or other use cases where a user may not be able to complete a sign-in operation.

 ## More terms